dhruvrajan/community/sigs/jvm/rfcs/20200126-tensorflow-data.md

 #### Eager Mode: Iterable
-The `Dataset` class implements the `Iterable` interface, so in eager mode, iteration through dataset elements is possible using a standard for-each loop.
+The `Dataset` class implements the `Iterable` interface, so in eager mode, iteration over dataset elements is possible using a standard for-each loop.

 Using the same example dataset from above, dataset elements can be extracted and used as follows: